 Timing issues

-• Precise timing is critical for IUI success.
+Timing of IUI is an important part of the treatment process.
 The procedure is ideally done 24–36 hours after the ovulation trigger (hCG injection).

 Abnormal endometrial lining